Towards Verifiable Federated Unlearning: Framework, Challenges, and The Road Ahead: Acknowledgments

 \section{Acknowledgments}

-Linh's research has been conducted with financial support of Taighde Éireann – Research Ireland under Grant number 18/CRT/6222, and the School of Computer Science and Statistics, Trinity College Dublin.
+This research has been conducted with financial support of Taighde Éireann – Research Ireland under Grant number 18/CRT/6222; the School of Computer Science and Statistics, Trinity College Dublin; and the ENSURE-6G project, which is funded by the MSCA under grant agreement No. 101182933.
+The work has also been supported in part by Research Ireland under the European Innovation Council CHIST-ERA SHIELD project (Project No. 216449, Award No. 19226).
 For the purpose of Open Access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.